Who Is Beyoncé Knowles?

 In February 2017, a pregnant Beyoncé delivered a surprise performance at the Grammys, singing songs from Lemonade amid a swirling spectacle of lights, holograms and backup dancers.
 Although she lost the coveted Album of the Year Grammy to Adele, she did take home two awards, for Best Urban Contemporary Album and Best Music Video.

-Married to Jay-Z since 2008, Beyoncé has been the subject of many pregnancy rumors over the years.
-In 2011, the notoriously private couple went public with the news of their impending new arrival, as Beyoncé showed off her growing baby bump at the MTV Video Music Awards that August.
+Following years of pregnancy rumors, Beyoncé and Jay-Z went public with the news of their impending new arrival in 2011, the mom-to-be showing off her growing baby bump at the MTV Video Music Awards that August.

 Beyoncé and Jay-Z welcomed a baby daughter, Blue Ivy Carter, on January 7, 2012.
 The couple spared no expense to maintain their privacy during this special time, renting out a floor of New York's Lenox Hill Hospital.

-In February 2017, Beyoncé announced on Instagram that she and Jay-Z are expecting twins.
+In February 2017, Beyoncé announced on Instagram that she and Jay-Z were expecting twins.
+Later, the iconic shot was revealed to be the year's most-liked Instagram post, with 11.1 million fans offering their approval.

 We strive for accuracy and fairness.
 If you see something that doesn't look right, contact us!